brandon-lai/cameo-search/README.md

 # Cameo Search

-Cameo Search is a full-stack application to search and view Cameo talent extracted from a mock api and database.
+Cameo Search is a full-stack application to search and view Cameo talent extracted from a mock API and database.
 The backend is made with Express and the frontend is made with React.

 ## Functionality
 ### Backend